krabberod/ROD/README.md

 ## Data
 The main source for data is the genome assemblies from NCBI:
 ```
+# To download the meta data:
 rsync -t -v rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt .
 ```

-Overview of genomes assemblies as of Oct.
+Overview of genomes in NCBI as of Oct.
 16 2023

 ```
-##  See ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt for a description of the columns in this file.
+##  See ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt
 ## This is from column 25:
   16538 archaea
 1779617 bacteria